 To run a successful funeral home, you need to hone your pricing strategy.
 Exceedingly low prices — while attractive to families — prevent you from turning a profit.
-On the other hand, over-inflated prices can prevent families from booking a service altogether as they seek out more affordable options.
+On the other hand, over-inflated prices can prevent families from selecting a service altogether as they seek out more affordable options.

 To create the optimal prices for your services, you’ll need to holistically examine your costs, how they compare to the greater market, and how they impact your clientele.